 While traveling, we usually don’t do sightseeing activities that use “wild” animals.
 We are not that fond of being allowed to touch, ride or take a picture with them.
-But here we gladly take a seat on the artificial Banshee and connect our brain with an Avatar.
+But here, we gladly accept a seat on the artificial Banshee and connect our brains with an Avatar.
 This attraction takes the longing that people got while watching the first Avatar movie and rewards them with 4.5 minutes of pure awe.
 The ride is exciting but in a relaxed and freeing way.
 Walking out of the simulator, we both almost felt a little reborn.

-We hoped that by watching the new Avatar: The way of water in the cinema, we would feel the same.
-But to be honest, we were a little disappointed that so many movie minutes were spent on fighting a war.
-Instead, we would rather have explored Pandora.
-James Cameron did say in an interview that he would love to add new content to Flight of Passage.
+We hoped that by watching the new Avatar: The Way of Water in the cinema, we would feel the same.
+But honestly, we were a little disappointed that so many movie minutes were spent fighting a war.
+Instead, we would instead have explored Pandora.
+In an interview, James Cameron said he would love to add new content to Flight of Passage.
 Let’s hope he gets the approval to do so without bringing in action-packed battle sequences.
 That way, we can keep flying over Pandora forever.

 Pandora by night